-This type of photography focuses on capturing an image with no colour.
-This can either be done through a camera setting or through editing a colour image afterwards.
-Monochrome images which use minimal amounts of lighting also fall under this category.
+Black and white (B&W) photography focuses on capturing an image with no color.
+This can either be done through a camera setting or through editing a color image afterward.
+Monochrome images that use minimal amounts of lighting also fall under this category.

-When photographic technology first began, almost all images captured were either black-and-white or varying shades of sepia.
-Some early colour photography was hand tinted, but it was quite rare and expensive to create.
-As technology advanced into the mid-20th century, colour photography became prevalent, taking over the once-dominant black-and-white genre.
+When photographic technology first began, almost all images captured were either black and white or varying shades of sepia.
+Some early color photography was hand-tinted but it was quite rare and expensive to create.
+As technology advanced into the mid-20th century, color photography became prevalent, taking over the once-dominant B&W genre.

 Most photographs of people are often posed, with the photographer directing the shot and models.
 Candid photography is a type of photography that removes the posed aspect of the equation, with photographers taking shots of people in motion, spontaneously, or by surprise.
 Photographers should aim to capture subjects in a natural state, without needing to direct or pose them to get the right image.
-This doesn’t necessarily mean that subjects aren’t aware that photographs are being taken – consent is still an important part of being able to use and distribute these types of photographs.
-It does mean, however, that candid images capture authentic scenes, reactions, and facial expressions of the people in them.
+This doesn’t necessarily mean that subjects aren’t aware that photos are being taken – consent is still an important part of being able to use those photos!
+It should mean, however, that your candid images will capture authentic scenes, reactions, and facial expressions of the people in them.

 Secret photography is considered a subset of candid photography and occurs when subjects are totally unaware of their photograph being taken.
 Due to its unobtrusive nature, candid photography tends to use small equipment that’s often discreet in order not to disturb or distract subjects when shooting.
 Flash photography is also not common when taking candid shots as the flash draws attention and can cause subjects to alter their behavior towards a less natural, more controlled position.

 The urban counterpart to landscape photography, cityscape photography captures images of city skylines or sections of a metropolis.
-These images can be taken during the day or night, and usually feature large sections of a city.
-Wide angle lenses are needed to achieve these shots, but telephoto lenses can come in handy as well to capture a smaller area of the city.
-Tripods also come in handy to prevent camera shake blur.
+These images can be taken during the day or night and usually feature large sections of a city.
+Wide-angle lenses are needed to achieve these shots, but telephoto lenses can come in handy as well to capture a smaller area of the city.
+Tripods can be very useful to prevent camera shake blur.

 Cityscapes are a versatile genre of photography that can be captured at any time and from many locations.
-Higher elevations, like rooftops or top floors of high-rises, and less dense areas, like waterfront promenades, can provide lots of options for a great shot.
-Playing around with time of day also provides plenty of opportunity to capture a cityscape at the golden hour or the blue hour, and everywhere in between.
+Higher elevations, like rooftops or top floors of high-rises, and less dense areas like waterfront promenades, can provide lots of options for a great shot.
+Playing around with the time of day also provides plenty of opportunities to capture a cityscape at the magical golden or blue hour, and everywhere in between.